erithobra/databases/sql-relational-mapping-lesson/README.md

 );
 ```

-We have created a new column `instructor_course_id` which is the foreign key referencing to `course_id`, primary key in `courses` table.
-An instructor should always be teaching a course that's why we have put a not null constraint.
-But what if an instructor at the momment is not taking any courses or is on hiatus what do we do then.
+We have created a new column `instructor_course_id` which is the foreign key referencing `course_id`, the primary key in `courses` table.
+An instructor should always be teaching a course; that's why we have put a not null constraint.

+But what if an instructor at the moment is not teaching any courses or is on hiatus - what do we do then?
 One option is to delete the record which is definitely not the best option.
 The better option is to set default value to `0`.
 Now we will know total number of instrcutors we have and how many are teaching currently.

 ```
 generalassembly=# \d instructors